More organisations related to the EU

 The European Union Centre was an initiative operating from 1998 to 2015 in which the EU established European Union Centres in prestigious universities in developed countries.
 It aimed at promoting EU research globally, encourage cooperation, and civil and academia exchange between the EU and third countries.

-Despite variations in name, Centres in different countries are formed by mandate of European Commission which not only acts as a platform for the exchanges and cooperation between academia and civil society of its own country, but also creates the linkage among these Centres to form global and regional networks for studying the EU.
+Despite variations in name, Centres in different countries are formed by mandate of the European Commission who act not only as platforms for the exchanges and cooperation between academia and civil society of their own country, but also create linkages among these Centres to form global and regional networks for studying the EU.

-Work on making the EU Centre in Taiwan a reality began in early 2008, and the Preparatory Committee of National Taiwan University (NTU) for the Creation of the EU Centre in Taiwan (EUTW) was immediately established, and actively united six other Taiwanese universities around Taiwan into a single consortium.
+Work on making the EU Centre in Taiwan a reality began in early 2008.
+The Preparatory Committee of National Taiwan University (NTU) for the Creation of the EU Centre in Taiwan (EUTW) was immediately established, and actively united six other Taiwanese universities around Taiwan into a single consortium.
 The Consortium consists of NTU, National Chengchi University (NCCU), National Chung Hsing University (NCHU), Catholic Fu-Jen University (FJU), Tamkang University (TKU), National Sun Yat Sen University (NSYSU), and National Dong Hua University (NDHU).

-Despite the fact that the EU centre had come to an end in 2015, the EU Centre Taiwan will maintain the branding and the network in Taiwan.
-The consortium will continue to promote studies of the European Union and academic and civil society exchanges and cooperation in Taiwan.
+Despite the fact that the global EU Centre initiative came to an end in 2015, the EU Centre Taiwan will maintain the branding and the network in Taiwan.
+The consortium will continue to promote studies of the European Union, academic and civil society exchanges and cooperation in Taiwan.

 For more information, please visit: http://www.eutw.org.tw/index-e.php